HienaDev/Dungeons-and-Goblins-Combat-System---Final-Project-IC/README.md

 - Characters:  To create the characters and link them automatically to their respective stats, we decided to invest in the dictionary option in Python.
 So every time we needed to call a variable of a certain character, it would be easier.
+  - Warrior: This character is very bulky and deals average damage;
+  - Priest: This character is very fragile but has the ability to heal his allies and cast spells on the enemies;
+  - Rogue: This character has average health and is very quick, he has the ability to deal area of effect damage and has the chance to crit his targets.

 - Initiative Phase: After creating the characters and their stats, we created the order in which they were going to attack.
 For that, we roll a die between 1 and 20, the number that the die decides is added to the number of the character's initiative.
 After adding the two values, the one that is highest is the first to play, and so on until every character has played.